dgaydukov/cert-aws/sa/files/sa.md

 So if you have app that reads from same stream or consume from same stream several hours later you data streams (don't reinvent the wheel with sqs)

 ###### Lambda
 Lambda - piece of code that can be executed without any server env (just write code in python/javascript and it will run).
-Lambda can be directly triggered by AWS services such as s3/DynamoDB/Kinesis Streams/SNS/CloudWatch Lambda are billed per request, so it's better for some small simple tasks.
+Lambda can be directly triggered by AWS services such as s3/DynamoDB/Kinesis Streams/SNS/CloudWatch
+Lambda are billed per request, so it's better for some small simple tasks.
 If you have highload with 10m hits per day, run simple ec2 is cheaper.
+When you create lambda you have to provide `role_arn`, the role which lambda assume and use to execute (default permissions include CloudWatch log creation).
+When you create lambda you can specify:
+* `Runtime` (default `nodejs12.x`) - which programing runtime (java/python/go/nodejs/ruby/dotnetcore) to use.
+You can also build your own runtime with `provided/provided.al2` which create Amazon Linux & Amazon Linux 2 ami.
+You custom runtime may run shell script, language included in Amazon Linux or compiled binary
+* `Timeout` (1-900 sec, default 3 sec) - max time of function execution.
+Once timeout over, lambda stop running your code and throw an error `Response:{"errorMessage": "2021-01-07T07:55:11.512Z 12e1e1ab-7d43-4dcc-90b4-0489274b6ecf Task timed out after 3.00 seconds"}`
 AntiPattern:
 * Long Running Applications (Lambda max time is 900sec (15 min).
 If you need some long running jobs you should consider EC2)
 * Dynamic Websites (it's better to use some programming language like java/node.js and deploy it to EC2)